mason-ching/RGxEStat/README.Rmd

 if (getRversion() <= "4.4.0") {
   install.packages("RGxEStat")
 } else {
   message("Detected R > 4.4.0.
-Manually installing dependencies and RGxEStat from GitHub.")
+Manually install dependencies and RGxEStat from GitHub.")
 ```

 or from GitHub: